SanriGirdabi/Machine-Learning-Series/README.md

 ### This will be a series of my machine learning journey

 #### Contents
-1. Housing Price Forecast(Feature scaling is done, Model training is waiting!)
+1. Housing Price Forecast(Tried 3 models, still overfit!)
 ![California-Distribution](house.png)
 More content will come soon!